pinobatch/pently/docs/famitracker.md

   decreases at the end of an envelope, the instrument can compress the tail end to nothing.
 * Attack track
-  Play an ostinato with a staccato instrument over the top of the harmony on the same channel.
-Or play a staccato melody over arpeggiated pad chords.
+  Play an ostinato with a staccato instrument overlaid on the harmony on the same channel.
+Or play a staccato melody or countermelody over arpeggiated pad chords.
 This can substitute for the MMC5 expansion in some cases, and one converter maps the MMC5's pulse channel to this track.
 * Drum interruption
   Each drum consists of one or two "sound effects", which amount to notes with fixed arpeggio envelopes played on a particular channel.